CommonCoreOntology/CommonCoreOntologies/README.md

 ## The Common Core Ontologies

 - **Geospatial Ontology** - An ontology who scope is the representation of sites, spatial regions, and other entities, especially those that are located near the surface of Earth, as well as the relations that hold between them.
 - **Information Entity Ontology** - An ontology who scope is the representation of generic types of information as well as the relationships between information and other entities.
 - **Event Ontology** - An ontology who scope is the representation of processual entities, especially those performed by agents, that occur within multiple domains.
 - **Time Ontology**	- An ontology who scope is the representation of temporal regions and the relations that hold between them.
 - **Agent Ontology** - An ontology who scope is the representation of represent agents, especially persons and organizations, and their roles.
 - **Quality Ontology**	- An ontology who scope is the representation of a range of attributes of entities especially qualities, realizable entities, and process profiles.
 - **Units of Measure Ontology**	- An ontology who scope is the representation of standard measurement units that are used when measuring various attributes of entities.
 - **Currency Unit Ontology** - An ontology who scope is the representation of currencies that are issued and used by countries.
 - **Facility Ontology** - An ontology who scope is the representation of buildings and campuses that are designed to serve some specific purpose, and which are common to multiple domains.
 - **Artifact Ontology**	- An ontology who scope is the representation of artifacts that are common to multiple domains along with their models, specifications, and functions.
-- **Extended Relations Ontology**	- An ontology who scope is the representation of the relations that hold between entities at the level of the mid-level Common Core Ontologies.
+- **Extended Relation Ontology** - An ontology who scope is the representation of the relations that hold between entities at the level of the mid-level Common Core Ontologies.

 ## The Contents of this Repository

 * **documentation** - This directory contains the ModalRelationOntology.ttl.
-	* **user guides** - Contains user guides for: ontology developers, software developers and subject matter experts.
-	* **images** - Contains images used in this repository.
-	* **design patterns** - Contains common design patterns for CCO, motivated by specific use cases, characterized by competency questions, and accompanied by serialization in RDF.
 	* **archive**
 		* **legacy documentation** - Contains documentation concerning previous versions of CCO, a list of obsoleted terms, changefiles for releases, as well as xlsx glossaries for each previous release.
 		* **previous-versions** - Contains previous releases of CCO, beginning with version 1.3.
+	* **contributing**
+		* **contributing** - Contains guidance for making contributions to the CCO repository.
+		* **github overview** - Contains guidance for using git and Github with Visual Studio Code, command lines, and GitHub Desktop.
+	* **design patterns** - Contains common design patterns for CCO, motivated by specific use cases, characterized by competency questions, and accompanied by serialization in RDF.
+	* **images** - Contains images used in this repository.
+	* **user guides** - Contains user guides for: ontology developers, software developers and subject matter experts.
 * **src**
-	* **cco-merged** - This directory contains the current CCO merged release file and an import file that is used to generate the merged CCO file.
+	* **cco-merged** - Contains the current CCO merged release file and an import file that is used to generate the merged CCO file.
-	* **cco-modules** - This directory contains current releases of the 11 CCO modules.
+	* **cco-modules** - Contains versions of the 11 CCO modules.
-	* **cco extensions**
+	* **cco extensions** - Contains versions of CCO extensions maintained by the governance board, such as the Modal Relations Ontology.
 * **.github** 	- This directory contains files needed to support automated GitHub actions.
-	* **workflow**
+	* **deployment**
-		* **sparql** - This directory contains sparl files used in quality control checks during the development process.
+		* **sparql** - Contains sparl files used in quality control checks during the development process.
-		* **ontology-diff-files** - This directory contains ontology-diff-files, which Mark can tell you more about.
+		* **ontology-diff-files** - Contains ontology-diff-files, which Mark can tell you more about.
-		* **mappings** - This directory contains mappings between content in CCO and other ontologies.
+		* **mappings** - Contains mappings between content in CCO and other ontologies.
+	* **templates** - Contains templates used to create issues and discussion topics.
+	* **workflows** - Contains release management files needed for GitHub Actions.

 ## Getting Involved